zdizzle6717/react-responsive-audio-player/README.md

 The default stylings for the audio player can be found [here](https://github.com/benwiley4000/react-responsive-audio-player/blob/master/src/index.scss).
 It's easy to override them with CSS.

-To change the `font-family` for the whole component, use:
+To change the `font-family` for the whole component using CSS, use:
 ```
 .audio_player {
-  font-family: Helvetica,sans-serif;
+  font-family: Helvetica, sans-serif;
 }
 ```
 To make the audio player's background color `firebrick`, use: